aptech/docs/docs/CR-scale3d.rst

 Purpose
 ----------------

 Fixes the scaling for subsequent graphs.
 The axes endpoints and increments are computed as a best guess based on the data passed to it.

-Note: This function is for use with the deprecated PQG graphics.
+..
+NOTEL:: This function is for use with the deprecated PQG graphics.

 Format